Sharifate of Mecca

-The Sharifate of Mecca (شرافة مكة) or Emirate of Mecca was a state, non-sovereign for much of its existence, ruled by the Sharifs of Mecca.
+The Sharifate of Mecca (شرافة مكة) or Emirate of Mecca was a state, semi-sovereign for much of its existence, ruled by the Sharif of Mecca.
 A sharif is a descendant of Hasan ibn Ali, Muhammad's grandson.
 In Western sources, the prince of Mecca was known as Grand Sherif, but Arabs have always used the appellation "Emir".

-The Sharifate existed from about 967 to 1925.
-From 1201, the descendants of the Sharifian patriarch Qatada ruled over Mecca, Medina and the Hejaz in unbroken succession until 1925.
+The Sharifate existed from about 967 to 1916, when it became the Kingdom of Hejaz.
+From 1201, the descendants of the Sharifian patriarch Qatada ruled over Mecca, Medina and the Tihamah in unbroken succession until 1925.
 Originally a Zaydi Shi'ite emirate, the Hasanid Sharifs converted to the Shafi'i rite of Sunni Islam in the late Mamluk or early Ottoman period.

-Their Husaynid kin who traditionally ruled over Medina professed Twelver (Imami) Shi'ism.
-Both the Hasanid sharifs in Mecca and Husayni emirs in Medina converted to Sunnism in the Mamluk period, however, Mamluk and Ottoman sources hint towards continued Shia sympathy from among the ruling Hasanids and Husaynids after their conversion to Sunnism.
+Their Husaynid kin who traditionally ruled over Medina professed Twelver Shi'ism.
+Both the Hasanid sharifs in Mecca and Husaynid sharifs in Medina converted to Sunnism in the Mamluk period, however, Mamluk and Ottoman sources hint towards continued Shia sympathies from among the ruling Hasanids and Husaynids after their conversion to Sunnism.
+The Egyptian encyclopedist al-Qalqashandi described it as a Bedouin state, in that being similar to its neighbor and rival in the north, the Sharifate of Medina.